Asymptotic Performance Prediction for ADMM-Based Compressed Sensing: Examples

-We firstly compare the empirical performance of the sparse vector reconstruction and its prediction obtained from Theorem~\ref{th:main}.
+We first compare the empirical performance of the sparse vector reconstruction and its prediction obtained from Claim~\ref{cl:main}.
 Figure~\ref{fig:MSE_vs_iteration_N_sparse} shows that the MSE performance of the sparse vector reconstruction, where $\Delta = 0.9$, $p_{0} = 0.8$, and $\sigma_{\txv}^{2} = 0.001$.